Article

 Many private investors largely ignore one of the most important assets classes: bonds.
 Also known as ‘fixed income’, bonds represent the debt of companies, governments, or other institutions.
 They typically pay a fixed amount of income each year (known as the coupon) and repay the original capital (the principal) at the end of a specified term.

 It’s fair to say bonds have had a turbulent ride over the past few years, and investors will have done well to avoid them as interest rates and inflation expectations rose.
-However, with yields much higher now they can be a shock absorber in portfolios and important diversification in the event of a nastier economic downturn than expected, and interest rates fall more quickly than widely supposed.
+However, with far more generous yields available, they might be a shock absorber in portfolios, and provide important diversification, in the event of an economic downturn and if interest rates fall faster than widely supposed.

 4. Consider whether you are holding too much cash

-Savings accounts, Cash ISAs and NS&I products saw renewed popularity in 2023.
+Savings accounts, Cash ISAs and NS&I products have seen renewed popularity in recent years as interest rates have become more attractive.
 There has been something of a cash revolution with platforms such as Charles Stanley Direct Cash Savings making it straightforward and rewarding to actively manage cash.
-Today savers are benefiting from some of the highest returns in almost two decades as well as easy, digital methods of moving money around.

-For an emergency fund and for any planned spending there is no alternative to cash.
-For shorter term needs it’s just not worth taking the risk of volatility in the markets, so it’s good to know that in the short term at least you stand a fighting chance of retaining spending power in cash as inflation recedes and interest rates remain relatively elevated to keep it subdued.
+For an emergency fund and for any near-term planned spending there is no alternative to cash.
+For shorter term needs it’s just not worth taking the risk of market volatility, so it’s good to know there’s at least a fighting chance of retaining spending power in cash as inflation recedes and interest rates remain relatively elevated.

 5. Get some professional help if needed